Mark Spain’s 2019 Real Estate Market Forecast

 The biggest challenge in the last two years has been the lack of affordable housing.
-As we move into 2019, the shortage of inventory on homes priced under $400K will continue to see pricing pressure.
-On the bright side, national home builders have retooled their products to offer entry-level housing which could help ease inventory issues.
+As we move into 2019, our real estate market forecast predicts the shortage of inventory on homes priced under $400K will continue to see pricing pressure.
+On the bright side, national home builders have retooled their products to offer entry-level housing which could help ease inventory issues in the real estate market.
 However, the rise of labor, construction and material costs have put pricing pressure on builders leading to a dramatic rise in the cost of construction and unwanted delays.

 The Market is Working Towards Equilibrium

 Generally, a market in equilibrium has about six months supply of housing.
 Currently, we are hovering around three months supply.
 We don’t see 2019 as the year we hit six months supply, however, we are definitely working towards it.
 In terms of supply and demand, we are seeing the best job market that we have seen in decades, especially in the Southeast.
 We are coming in for a soft landing as the market continues to equalize.

 People Are Going to Start Holding Onto Their Money

 We saw huge spikes in spending over the last few years, however, we predict people will start holding onto their dollars more in 2019.
 With inventory so low and prices so high, homeowners are staying in their homes for longer.
 With current market prices, it is much harder to find a house better than the one they own.
 Home improvements were huge in 2017 and 2018 and will still play a big role in the market, but not on as large of a scale.

 It’s a Seller’s Market – But Not for Million Dollar Homes